DougFigueroa/dougfigueroa.github.io/README.md

     Development and implementation of solutions, using SQL, PL/SQL and Java, to provide users with the ability of generate meaningful reports.
 - ### Developer
     ##### at Supreme Court of Justice, El Salvador *(Feb 2015 - Aug 2015)*
     Development of the case tracking system for the Criminal Chamber, meeting the objective of speed up and give order to the process that has been always done in a manual manner, improving the cases processsing times.
-Done using PHP, Javascript and MySQL
+Done using PHP, JavaScript and MySQL

 # Certifications
 - AWS Certified Solutions Architect Associate.